 The conclusion to the matter is found in Act 15:19-21: “Therefore my judgment is that we should not trouble those of the Gentiles who turn to God, but should write to them to abstain from the things polluted by idols, and from sexual immorality, and from what has been strangled, and from blood.”
 (These are all forbidden in God’s Law in Leviticus.)
 “For from ancient generations Moses has had in every city those who proclaim him, for he is read every Sabbath in the synagogues.”

-The reference to Moses being read every Sabbath in the Synagogues shows that it was assumed that these new believers would attend these services every Sabbath (not Sunday), and learn the rest of God’s Law over time, just the way new believers learn today.
-It does not mean that Gentiles who come to faith, who are saved, need not obey the rest of God’s law.
+The reference to Moses being read every Sabbath in the Synagogues shows that it was assumed that these new believers would attend these services every Sabbath (not Sunday), and over time learn the rest of God’s Law, just the way new believers learn today.
+It does not mean that Gentiles coming to faith need not obey the rest of God’s law.

 Remember what Paul wrote in Romans 8:3-4 “For God has done what the law, weakened by the flesh, could not do.
 By sending his own Son in the likeness of sinful flesh, he condemned sin in the flesh, in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.”

 Gal 2:3-4: Yet not even Titus who was with me, being a Greek, was compelled to be circumcised.
 And this occurred because of false brethren secretly brought in, who came in by stealth to spy out our liberty which we have in Christ Jesus, that they might bring us into bondage.